Huangzizhou/DiffIPC-data/README.md

 ## Run examples with Python

-Examples in `./python_scripts` show how to use the python binding of PolyFEM to set up an optimization problem.
-The Python binding of PolyFEM can be found on this [page](https://github.com/Huangzizhou/polyfem-python/tree/update).
+Examples in `./python_scripts` show how to use the Python binding of PolyFEM to set up an optimization problem.
+The Python binding of PolyFEM can be found on this [page](https://github.com/Huangzizhou/polyfem-python).

 The [differentiable simulator](./python_scripts/src/diffSimulator.py) is wrapped into a Pytorch autograd class, which can be integrated into a training pipeline and be used as a differentiable computing block to construct your own loss functions.